BlueBrain/Search/README.md

 ### Retrieve the documents

 This will download and decompress the CORD-19 version corresponding to the version 73 on Kaggle.
 Note that the data are around 7 GB.
+Decompression would take around 3 minutes.

 ```bash
 export CORD19_VERSION=2021-01-03